Experimental Measurements of Ion Diffusion Coefficients and Heating in a Multi-Ion-Species Plasma Shock

-\textit{Conclusions}.---We present the first experimental study of the density and temperature evolution of Ar and N in collisional multi-ion-species plasma shocks.
-With measurements that resolve the diffusion velocity of each ion species, we demonstrate that the lighter species, in our case N, diffuse faster in a shock front, in agreement with theoretical understanding.
-The relative diffusion velocity is able to be calculated and found comparable with our experimental results.
+\textit{Conclusions}.---We present detailed experimental study of the density and temperature evolution of Ar and N in collisional multi-ion-species plasma shocks.
+With measurements that resolve the ion diffusion coefficients, we demonstrate for the first time that the dominant diffusion coefficients calculated from fundamental inter-ion-species diffusion theory are in agreement with our experimental results.
 Furthermore, we find that significant ion heating occurs on the separate ion species during the formation of the shocks, with a temperature jump of $\sim 15$ eV for Ar and $\sim 7$ eV for N, similar to the initial distribution of jet kinetic energy but not simply proportional.
 We compare our experimental results with 1D Vlasov-Fokker-Planck simulation, and find that in general the calculation reproduces the experimental data, with differences that can be understood from the 3D geometry of the experimental plasma jets and shocks.
-This investigation on species separation in collisional plasma shocks provides useful new data to further understanding of multi-species plasma shocks and their relevance to HED/ICF configurations.
+This investigation on inter-ion-species diffusion in collisional plasma shocks provides useful new data to further understanding of multi-species plasma shocks and their relevance to HED/ICF configurations.